alfianlosari/CatalogFlask/README.md

 # Catalog
 ### Udacity Full Stack Web Developer Nanodegree Project

 #### A Backend built with Flask Python Web Framework.
-Using this app user can login using their Google Account, add, edit, delete catalog item in a specific category.
+The app list all the catalog items with their description that belongs to specific category.
+Using this app user can login using their Google Account, add, edit, delete catalog item.

 #### Requirement
 1. Python 3.6